-- The final (Amended) budget showed increased revenue by \$1,219,101 from the original (Adopted) budget.
-The revenue changes were added to reflect materially increased student count from the original budget, and moderately lower per-pupil funding from the on-line funding rate.
-The final budget had corresponding expense increases of \$1,139,055 driven entirely by re-scaled spend projection for instructional services related to the lower student count.
-The final budget was intended to cover TABOR reserve requirements of \$478,000 with no deficit in unassigned fund balance. - Actual General Funds results for the 2017-18 fiscal year showed revenues in excess of expenses by \$112,904, which was just \$4,576 better than the final budget.
-The small improvement was the net result of a number of factors, including lower than budgeted expenses in instructional services. - CDBOCES' investment in capital assets for governmental activities as of June 30, 2018 amounts to \$4,190 (net of accumulated depreciation).
-This nominal investment in capital assets is held in leasehold improvements only and is reflective of the lack of traditional education programming that involves land, buildings and equipment; in favor of online educational programming that does not generally need such an investment in capital assets.
-Additional information on CDBOCES capital assets can be found in the notes to the financial statements.
+- The final (Amended) budget showed decreased revenue by \$843,350 from the original (Adopted) budget.
+The revenue changes were added to reflect decreased student count from the original budget, and moderately lower per-pupil funding from the on-line funding rate.
+The final budget had corresponding expense decreases of \$843,350 driven entirely by re-scaled spend projection for instructional services related to the lower student count.
+The final budget was intended to cover TABOR reserve requirements of \$553,000 with no deficit in unassigned fund balance. - Actual General Funds results for the 2018/19 fiscal year showed revenues in excess of expenses by \$426,685, which was \$389,720 better than the final budget.
+Improvements to budget were primarily the result of staffing reductions and lower operating costs.

-Economic Factors and 2018-2019 Budget
+Economic Factors and 2019-2020 Budget

-- As previously mentioned, the CDBOCES contracted two schools in 2017-18 Colorado Preparatory Academy and Pikes Peak Online School, both operated by K12 Virtual Solutions LLC; after closing two internally operated schools - Mountain View Virtual Academy and Rocky Mountain Digital Academy.
-The remaining two schools are designed to cater to different student populations so that there is no intended overlap and/or competition between the two schools.
-On June 23, 2017, at the regular meeting of the board of directors of CDBOCES, the board voted to cease operations at its internally operated schools. - CDBOCES maintains its focus on multi-district, online schools.
+- As previously mentioned, the BOCES contracted two schools in 2018/19 Colorado Preparatory Academy and Pikes Peak Online School, both operated by K12 Virtual Solutions LLC.
+The two schools are designed to cater to different student populations so that there is no intended overlap and/or competition between the two schools. - The BOCES maintains its focus on multi-district, online schools.
 Multi-district schools have no single constituent tax base that they are accountable to; instead accountable to the entire state of Colorado.
 It is that fact that results in the revenue stream being solely fed by State Equalization rather than a blend of State Equalization and local sources seen in traditional school districts.
-This statewide perspective makes the CDBOES less susceptible to changes in local economic conditions, but completely dependent on statewide economic issues. - Forecasts for 2018-19 present a 'flat' growth pattern for K12 education in student growth, but an increasing demand for online education.
-As a result, CDBOCES expects enrollment to increase next year due to the increasing demand, and will make staffing and expense adjustments commensurate with the associated change in program formula revenue.
+This statewide perspective makes the BOCES less susceptible to changes in local economic conditions, but completely dependent on statewide economic issues. - Forecasts for 2019/20 present a 'flat' growth pattern for K12 education in student growth, but an increasing demand for online education.
+As a result, the BOCES expects enrollment to increase next year due to the increasing demand, and will make staffing and expense adjustments commensurate with the associated change in program formula revenue.